 - Human Resources: Occupational Outlook Handbook description

-- Human Resources Guide: Includes links to graduate programs thoughout the world and examples of human resource careers in many organizations.
+- Human Resources Guide: Includes links to graduate programs throughout the world and examples of human resource careers in many organizations.

 - Society for Human Resource Management